-HarassmentWheaton Franciscan Healthcare - All Saints School of Radiologic Technology supports a zero tolerance program and is committed to maintaining an educational environment free of any kind of harassment, whether it is physical, sexual or verbal.
+HarassmentAscension All Saints School of Radiologic Technology supports a zero-tolerance program and is committed to maintaining an educational environment free of any kind of harassment, whether it is physical, sexual or verbal. o text in field]

 Substance AbuseAny student using, distributing, selling or under the influence of alcohol or an illegal drug during their clinical or didactic assignments, including lunch or break periods, shall be subject to disciplinary action up to and including termination from the school.